Oklahoma Prep Football Poll

 |10

-Others receiving votes: Victory Christian 10.
-Community Christian 8.
-Atoka 7.
-Cascia Hall 3.
+Others receiving votes: Chandler 7.
+Metro Christian 6.
+Eufaula 3.
+Sperry 2.
+Community Christian 1.
+Kellyville 1.
+Antlers 1.
 Davis 1.
-Spiro 1.

 |Class 1A